Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs

-The next two statements show similar detections on finite growing trees of different flavours. \begin{proposition}[\bf{Asymptotic correlation in undirected trees with a bounded number of vertices}] Let $G=(V,E)$ be an undirected tree and let $w_n:E\to(0,\infty)$ be a sequence of edge weight functions.
-For each $n \in \N$ let $q_n>0$ be the intensity parameter and assume that for each edge $e\in E$ the limit $\lim_{n \to \infty}\tfrac{w_n(e)}{q_n}$ exists in $[0, \infty]$.
+The next two statements show similar detections on trees of different flavours. \begin{proposition}[\bf{Asymptotic correlation in undirected trees with a bounded number of vertices}] Let $G=(V,E)$ be an undirected tree and let $w_k:E\to(0,\infty)$ be a sequence of edge weight functions.
+Write $G_k=(V,E,w_k)$ to denote the weighted graph obtained by equiping $G$ with $w_k$.
+For each $k \in \N$ let $q_k>0$ be an intensity parameter and assume that for each edge $e\in E$ the limit $\lim_{k \to \infty}\tfrac{w_k(e)}{q_k}$ exists in $[0, \infty]$.
 Let $x,y \in V$ be two adjacent vertices.
-Then, as $n \to \infty$ it holds that
+Then, as $k \to \infty$ it holds that

 \end{proposition}